tachiyomiorg/website/src/help/guides/reader-settings.md

 ## 32-bit color <Badge text="False" type="default-indicator" vertical="middle" />
 This setting decodes images in `ARGB888` format to allow the reader to display more colors.

-::: warning
+::: c-warning
-This setting will only show up on smartphones running Android 8.0 Oreo and later versions.
+This setting will only show up on smartphones running **Android 8.0** or higher.
 :::

 ## Page transitions <Badge text="True" type="default-indicator" vertical="middle" />